dbt-labs/docs.getdbt.com/website/docs/faqs/docs/document-other-resources.md

 ---
 title: Can I document things other than models, like sources, seeds, and snapshots?
-Description: “Using the 'description' key to document resources”
+Description: "Using the 'description' key to document resources"
-sidebar_label: ‘Document other resources’
+sidebar_label: 'Document other resources'
 id: document-other-resources
 ---